Car Air Conditioning Repairs & Air Con Re-Gassing Located In Ryde Area Gladesville

 2. If you car does not feel cold enough, then you may need to recharge your system

-Most problems of this type can be put right fairly easily by a leak check of your system followed by a complete refill of your air conditioning refrigerant, this is sometimes referred to as a re-gas.
+Most problems of this type can be put right fairly quickly by a leak check of your system followed by a complete refill of your air conditioning refrigerant; this is sometimes referred to as a re-gas.

 4. Strange noises coming from the air conditioning should be attended to immediately